hjainbe18/Virtual-Assistant/README.md

-# I made a basic Virtual-Assistant using Python modules and integrated it with google-calendar api.
+# I made a basic Virtual-Assistant using Python  and integrated it with google-calendar api.